-As an emergency threatens, the ESF 5 Coordinator will assess the threat, potential needs and alert and mobilize appropriate state agencies, private industry and Non-Governmental Organizations (NGO) whose capabilities would best be suited to responding to the emergency.
+1. As an emergency threatens, the ESF 5 Operations Coordinator will assess the threat, potential needs and alert and mobilize appropriate state agencies, private industry and Non-Governmental Organizations (NGO) whose capabilities would best be suited to responding to the emergency.

-- 2. As an emergency threatens, the ESF 5 Coordinator will establish and monitor information gathering and reporting activities to get the best possible information on the situation. - 3.
-If an emergency generates needs that grow beyond local, parish and state government, private industry and Non-Governmental Organizations (NGO)' resources, the ESF-5 coordinator will procure needed resources via the Federal Emergency Management Agency (FEMA) or from other states through the Emergency Management Assistance Compact (LRS 29:733 Emergency Preparedness and Disaster Compact).
+- 2. As an emergency threatens, the ESF 5 Operations Coordinator will establish and monitor information gathering and reporting activities to get the best possible information on the situation. - 3.
+If an emergency generates needs that grow beyond local, parish and state government, private industry and Non-Governmental Organizations (NGO)' resources, the ESF-5 Operations Coordinator will procure needed resources via the Federal Emergency Management Agency (FEMA) or from other states through the Emergency Management Assistance Compact (LRS 29:733 Emergency Preparedness and Disaster Compact). - 4.
+The Operational Period Common Operating Picture (COP) analysis and Situational Report (SITREP) will be facilitated by the Emergency Management Planning Cell.
+The Emergency Management Planning Cell supplements the ESF-5 Operational Coordinator in order to provide a big picture vision, ensure planning best practices are achieved, and to streamline and coordinate necessary tactical strategies with leadership, support, and coordination as necessary from appropriate state agency and NGO resources.

 - 1. Emergency Management response activities will continue as long as they are needed.
-The coordinator will continue to monitor resource needs to determine when activities can be turned to recovery. - 2.
-As soon as possible after the emergency has passed, all agencies involved in the emergency will conduct damage assessment activities.
+The coordinator will continue to monitor resource needs to determine when activities can be turned to recovery. - As soon as possible after the emergency has passed, all agencies involved in the emergency will conduct damage assessment activities.
 Damage assessments will be used to define the need for resources and strategies needed for recovery.
 The Disaster Recovery Manual will be used to guide all damage assessment, analysis, documentation and reporting of damages. - 3.
-The ESF-5 Coordinator will work with local, parish, state, and federal government agencies, private industry, and Non-Governmental Organizations (NGO) to ensure that relief and restoration efforts are channeled through ESF-14 to the areas in the greatest need. - 4.
+The ESF-5 Coordinator will work with local, parish, state, and federal government agencies, private industry, and Non-Governmental Organizations (NGO) to ensure that relief and restoration efforts are channeled through ESF-14 to the areas in the greatest need.
+The ESF 5 Planning Cell will facilitate goals, objectives, and special coordination with appropriate organizations such as NGO's and the LA Business Emergency Operations Center (BEOC), in order to facilitate restoration efforts.
+The ESF 5 Planning Cell will also assist in the coordination of the necessary outreach campaigns with the Public Information Officer to ensure the activation of ESF 14 will strongly support impacted communities through an extensive recovery effort. - 4.
 The ESF 5 Coordinator will gather, collate and analyze information about the emergency or disaster and use that information to create plans and initiatives to mitigate and prevent future disasters.